JanLahmann/RasQberry/documentation/RasQberry_Setup.md

 <br/>

-In this panel you can enter your SSID and your wifi-password and select your Wifi country.<br/>
+In this panel you can enter your SSID and your wifi-password and select your Wi-Fi country.<br/>
-When your boot your Raspberry Pi it should automatically connect to your wifi of choice. <br/>
+When your boot your Raspberry Pi it should automatically connect to your Wi-Fi of choice. <br/>

 <br/>